Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

 <a name="browse-with-azure-resource-graph-pdl-definition-default-columns"></a>
 ### Default columns

-To specify default columns you need to declare a property `DefaultColumns` on your `Browse` `PDL` tag.
+To specify default columns you need to declare a property `defaultColumns` on your `browse` JSON object.
 Default columns is a comma separated list of column names, a mix of custom columns and framework defined columns from the earlier table.
 All framework columns are prefixed with `FxColumns.`.

-For example `DefaultColumns="status, appType, appServicePlanId, FxColumns.Location"`.
+For example `"defaultColumns": ["status", "appType", "appServicePlanId", "FxColumns.Location"]` (or in legacy PDL: `DefaultColumns="status, appType, appServicePlanId, FxColumns.Location"`).

+<a name="browse-with-azure-resource-graph-pdl-definition-exclude-columns"></a>
+### Exclude columns

+You can specify `excludeColumns` property on your `browse` JSON object to indicate which default columns should be excluded from the browse experience.
+It can be used for example for tenant-level resources.
+Exclude columns is an array of column names, where values can come from the set `["FxColumns.SubscriptionId", "FxColumns.ResourceGroup", "FxColumns.Location", "FxColumns.Tags"]`.
+Excluded columns won't appear in the grid, Kusto query, filter pills, groupBy dropdown, visualizations and column chooser.

+For example `"excludeColumns": ["FxColumns.SubscriptionId", "FxColumns.ResourceGroup", "FxColumns.Location"]`.

+<a name="browse-with-azure-resource-graph-pdl-definition-default-filters"></a>
+### Default filters

+By default, 3 filter pills are displayed in your Browse experience: Subscription, Resource Group and Location (unless some of these columns are exclued by `excludeColumns` property).
+If you want to render additional filter pills by default, you can achieve that by specifying `defaultFilters` property.
+`defaultFilters` is an array of column names, accepting only values that are specified in `columns` property.

+For example `"defaultFilters": ["status"]`.

 <a name="browse-with-azure-resource-graph-pdl-definition-full-asset-browse-definition"></a>
 ### Full Asset Browse definition